rjdeliveryomaha/courierinvoice/README.md

 [jQuery.ajaxRetry](https://github.com/dcherman/jQuery.ajaxRetry) is used to implement a simple backoff.

 A templet for ajax calls with this backoff built in is also included.
 This will retry a failed call indefinitely waiting ``` n * 250 ``` milliseconds between calls where n is the retry count.
+The function returns the jQuery ajax object.

 ```javascript
   ajax_template(callMethod, url, returnType, postData=false)